 What’s the Tour like?

-• As part of your full-time Tour registration, you will have six hotel nights covered (Sunday night through Friday night).
+- As part of your full-time Tour registration, you will have six hotel nights covered (Saturday night through Thursday night).
 You will have a roommate unless you request and pay a supplement for a single room.
 We do our best to accommodate roommate preferences.
-If you do not request a roommate, our Tour Director, Paul Wood, will team riders up using his proprietary algorithm.
+If you do not request a roommate, roommates will be assigned using Paul Wood’s proprietary algorithm.

 What is each day like?